POSH

 Group interaction → one-on-one contact

-Normal conversation → secrecy from parents
+Normal conversation → secrecy from parents or safe adults

 Warning signs in a child